peitl/help/README.md

 `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash radeon.modeset=1"`

+and run `update-grub` and reboot afterwards.
 In order to check the status of the graphics cards, do

 `sudo cat /sys/kernel/debug/vgaswitcheroo/switch`